-2.7.4 Toasts are not permitted at Formal Hall.
+2.7.3 Toasts and other announcements are not permitted at Formal Hall.
 At other formal dinners (e.g. club or society dinners), toasts are only permitted when serving staff are not in the room.
 When staff enter the room any toast in progress is to be brought to a swift conclusion and students are to remain seated while food and drink are served or crockery etc cleared away.
 This is for the safety of students and staff.

 2.8.1 Parties may not be held in any College accommodation without the express permission of the Dean.

 2.8.2 For this purpose, a ‘party’ is an assembly of more than eight persons in a room, or an assembly of more than 12 persons in a single flat.